Take a break from the city and explore beyond Berlin's walls with one of our recommended days out by rail.

 Berlin-Dahlem Botanical Gardens

 Located in the south-west of the city, Berlin's botanical gardens simply have to make the list.
 Under an hour from the city centre, Berlin-Dahlem is one of the world's largest botanical gardens and the largest in Germany.
-Explore forests and a vast array of greenhouses in an area that is home to over vast array of plants and wildlife.
-Relax far from the hustle in bustle of the city in cafe and, if you're there in summer, enjoy one of the many garden parties in the summer.
-Although within the city, it would be easy to spend a whole day in a haven for lovers of all things green.
+Explore forests and a vast array of greenhouses in an area that is home to a vast array of plants and wildlife.
+Relax far from the hustle and bustle of the city in a cafe and, if you're there in summer, enjoy one of the many garden parties.
+Although within the city, it would be easy to spend a whole day in this haven for lovers of all things green.
 The gardens exist partly as a representation of the belief that "plants are the future".
 Throughout the site, you will find a strong focus on sustainability.
-To arrive at the gardens from Berlin, head for U-Bahn station, Dahlem-Dorf.
+To arrive at Berlin-Dahlem Botanical Gardens from Berlin, head for U-Bahn station, Dahlem-Dorf.

-A little further afield, Germany’s easternmost town is definitely worth a visit, though it perhaps deserves more than a day trip.
+A little further afield, Germany’s easternmost town is definitely worth a visit, though it perhaps deserves more than a day trip, making it a perfect weekend trip from Berlin.
 The quaint town of Görlitz is like something from a fairytale, often counted among the most picturesque German towns.
 It’s even caught the eye of Hollywood; ‘The Grand Budapest Hotel’, ‘The Book Thief’ and ‘The Reader’ were all filmed here.

 Görlitz has a fascinating history, and is one of Germany’s best-preserved medieval towns.
 Its 13th-century walls and imposing Kaisertrutz tower are still standing, testament to the town‘s important position in Europe's oldest east-west trading route, from Santiago di Compostela to Kiev.